hibryid/multi-koii-vps/README.md

 ### If you need to set any custom ids, tasks and variables for nodes
 And edit them in the format you like, according to the examples. \
-The number of a raw is the number of the node
+The serial number of a raw refers to the serial number of the node
 ```bash
 cp configs/nodes/example-proxies configs/nodes/proxies
 cp configs/nodes/example-old-task-ids configs/nodes/old-task-ids